 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 ASU No. 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 In July 2015, the FASB deferred the effective date of ASU No. 2014-09 by one year.
-In 2016, the FASB issued ASU No. 2016-08, Principal versus Agent Considerations, and ASU No. 2016-10, Identifying Performance Obligations and Licensing, both of which further amended ASU No. 2014-09.
+In 2016, the FASB issued ASU No. 2016-08, Principal versus Agent Considerations, ASU No. 2016-10, Identifying Performance Obligations and Licensing and ASU No. 2016-12, Narrow-Scope Improvements and Practical Expedients, all of which further amended ASU No. 2014-09.
 These new updates are to become effective for the Company on January 1, 2018.
 Early application is not permitted.
 The updates permit the use of either the retrospective or cumulative effect transition method.
 The Company is evaluating the effect that ASU No. 2014-09 and its related amendments will have on its consolidated financial statements and related disclosures.
 The Company has not yet selected a transition method nor has it determined the effect of the updates on its ongoing financial reporting.